 About 4.6% of Americans aged 12 and older have hypothyroidism.
 If you experience symptoms like unexplained weight gain, persistent fatigue, or dry skin, don’t wait to seek professional help.
-At All Health Medical Group, primary care physician Suhel Ahmed, MD, and Linda Davt, NP, diagnose and treat hypothyroidism in adults.
-To make an appointment at the practice in Hackensack, Paramus, and Paterson, New Jersey, call the nearest office today or book online.
+At All Health Medical Group, primary care physicians Suhel Ahmed, MD, and Linda Davt, NP, diagnose and treat hypothyroidism in adults.
+To make an appointment at the practice in Hackensack, Englewood Cliffs, Paramus, Paterson & Rutherford, New Jersey, call the nearest office today or book online.

 Hypothyroidism occurs when your thyroid, a butterfly-shaped gland at the base of your neck, produces too few hormones.
 Without early intervention and treatment, hypothyroidism increases the risk of more serious issues, including weight struggles, joint pain, and heart disease.